UCLComputerScience/pgta/ml.md

 #### 2. Budgeting

-MLs will hear back from Sarah Sanders if the request is approved or if adjustments are advised.
+MLs will hear back from <csc.postgradta@ucl.ac.uk> if the request is approved or if adjustments are advised.

 #### 3. Advertising